hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ### Non-sortable table with model defined

-To use a table with a model, first of all you need to define the data model (in your route or model):
+To use a table with a model, first define the data model in your route or model:

 ```javascript
 import Route from '@ember/routing/route';